blue-forest/contributing/README.md

 ## Issues

-If you experience any trouble running this source code, please post an issue on GitHub and we will do our best to process it :
+If you experience any trouble running our source codes, please post an issue on the concerned GitHub repository and we will do our best to process it :
 - [dropin-compiler](https://github.com/theblueforest/dropin-compiler/issues/new)
 - [wasm-ir](https://github.com/theblueforest/wasm-ir/issues/new)